 Some factors are leading to high nursing turnover in any organization offering health care facilities.
 Among them are: nurses may feel overworked and may find it difficult to manage their workload.
 They may feel the lack of clarity on their expected goals coupled with work schedule not matching their job expectations and less control over their job performances.
 Nurses may feel not respected, valued for their contributions, poor communication from the management and not receive a reward for their performance hence making them move out of the healthcare organization.
 They may also feel that the work is too much demanding and not enabling them to develop their careers further.

 One significant method that can be used to address nursing is by improvement on how the management manages the nurses.
 This can be done by: be the improvement in communication within the organization with work expectations stated together with performance objective.
 There should also an introduction of rewarding and recognizing the program for superior performance.
-The manager should solicit ice nurses to stay by team building, helping nurses cope with their stress and actively supporting nurse with their career development.
+The manager should solicit ?advoce from nurses to stay by team building, helping nurses cope with their stress and actively supporting nurse with their career development.
 The management can also improve on the remuneration, pay and bonuses and allowances they offer their nurses.
 All this would lead to the reduction of nursing turnover (Galletta, Portoghese, Battistelli, et al. 2013).

 Mission, Vision, Values